llmrb/llm/README.md

-The following example enables lazy mode for a [LLM::Chat](https://0x1eef.github.io/x/llm.rb/LLM/Chat.html) object by entering into a "lazy" conversation where messages are buffered and sent to the provider only when necessary.
+The following example enables lazy mode for a [LLM::Chat](https://0x1eef.github.io/x/llm.rb/LLM/Chat.html) object by entering into a conversation where messages are buffered and sent to the provider only when necessary.
 Both lazy and non-lazy conversations maintain a message thread that can be reused as context throughout a conversation.
 The example captures the spirit of llm.rb by demonstrating how objects cooperate together through composition, and it uses the stateless chat completions API that